tareksahalia/mcm_chat/README.md

-# MCMind MVP Technical Design
+# MCM-GPT MVP Technical Design

 ## Overview
-MCMind is a conversational AI system designed to assist healthcare professionals by providing context-aware responses based on patient data across multiple modules.
+MCM-GPT is a conversational AI system designed to assist healthcare professionals by providing context-aware responses based on patient data across multiple modules.

 An AI-powered medical chat system using Mistral-7B for patient-doctor interactions.